vegaprotocol/vegawallet/cmd/README.md

 ## Import a network

-If you want to import a network configuration from a local file, you can use the following command:
+If you want to import a network configuration from a local file, use the following command:

 ```sh